You may have heard the term “Hidden Mickey” or “Hidden Mickeys” as you have been preparing for your Disney vacation.

 Are any other Disney characters hidden?

-Where are the hidden Mickeys?
+Where are hidden Mickeys?

 We can’t list all of the places that you can find hidden Mickeys, but we will give you a few examples to help get you started on your hidden Mickey hunt!